Drivers warned to look out for deer roaming on to the country’s roads and posing risks to road users

 04/10/19

+Drivers are today being warned to look out for deer roaming on to the country’s roads and posing risks to road users.
+The warning comes with more deer on the move during the rutting season.
 At this time of year, deer collisions peak as many of the animals cross roads seeking new territories.
 The highest risk of collisions is between sunset and midnight, and the hours shortly before and after sunrise.

 Someone who knows only too well what it is like to be involved in a collision with deer is Aaron Herringshaw.